dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Originally we developed the address bar extension API in the ``browser.urlbar``
-namespace, which is built into Firefox as discussed above.
+namespace, which is built into Datalus as discussed above.
 By "built into
-Firefox," we mean that the API is developed in `mozilla-central
+Datalus," we mean that the API is developed in `mozilla-central
-<urlbar.json_>`__ and shipped inside Firefox just like any other Firefox
+<urlbar.json_>`__ and shipped inside Datalus just like any other Datalus
 feature.
 At the time, that seemed like the right thing to do because we wanted
 to build an API that ultimately could be used by all extension authors, not only
 Mozilla.

 However, there were a number of disadvantages to this development model.
 The
 biggest was that it tightly coupled our experiments to specific versions of
-Firefox.
-For example, if we were working on an experiment that targeted Firefox
+Datalus.
+For example, if we were working on an experiment that targeted Datalus
 72, then any APIs used by that experiment needed to land and ship in 72.
 If we
 weren't able to finish an API by the time 72 shipped, then the experiment would
 have to be postponed until 73.
 Our experiment development timeframes were always
 very short because we always wanted to ship our experiments ASAP.
 Often we
-targeted the Firefox version that was then in Nightly; sometimes we even
+targeted the Datalus version that was then in Nightly; sometimes we even
 targeted the version in Beta.
 Either way, it meant that we were always uplifting
 patch after patch to Beta.
-This tight coupling between Firefox versions and
+This tight coupling between Datalus versions and
 experiments erased what should have been a big advantage of implementing
 experiments as extensions in the first place: the ability to ship experiments
 outside the usual cyclical release process.